 “If you can, I would appreciate an update on the results of these tests,” Liza said, seeming rather unconcerned.

 Oliver had been more apprehensive than Liza, perhaps because he knew the details of the situation and had more at stake.
 “They already think the Raven Queen created the ward.
 It makes sense if it’s suspicious and mysterious.
 Even if Thaddeus Lacer does find the disks, that doesn’t unquestioningly implicate Sebastien Siverling.
 She could still have done that to you without you realizing or remembering, though it stretches belief in a completely different way than her free-casting such a powerful, ongoing effect.
-Still, if he finds them, that seems like the kind of thing that would lead to additional invasive tests once they were removed, and everything gets a lot more tricky to explain away if they still have the original blood sample and it points right to Sebastien Siverling.
-Even if they didn’t believe you were her, I can’t see you avoiding the inside of a cell, even if just ‘for your own protection’ while they ran more tests.”
+However, if he finds them, it will surely lead to additional invasive tests.
+Everything gets a lot trickier to explain away if their original blood sample points right to Sebastien Siverling.
+Even if they didn’t believe you were her, I can’t see you avoiding the inside of a cell ‘for your own protection’ while they ran more tests.”

 Oliver had rubbed his hands roughly down his face, taking a few moments to think.
 “I’m not sure the risk is worth it.”

-Hesitantly, Sebastien revealed the conversation she’d had with Professor Lacer in the carriage, where he had thought she might even be the Raven Queen in disguise.
-“Even if he did find out, he might not turn me in right away.
-It’s possible he would actually listen.”
+Hesitantly, Sebastien revealed the conversation she’d had with Professor Lacer in the carriage, where he had thought she might be the Raven Queen in disguise.
+“Unexpectedly, if he did find out, he might not turn me in right away.
+It’s possible he would listen.”

 “You can’t depend on that!”

 “Of course not.
-I’m just saying, things might not be as bad as they seem.
-Even the worst case scenario has a chance of working out fine.”
+I’m merely saying things might not be as bad as they seem.
+Even the worst-case scenario has a chance of working out.”

-“You need to try to get out of it, Sebastien,” Oliver had insisted.
+“You need to get out of it, Sebastien,” Oliver had insisted.

-Sebastien did try to get out of it.
-On Thursday, she’d gone to Professor Lacer and told him she felt extremely uncomfortable with the idea of him casting spells on her, and asked if it was really necessary.
+Sebastien tried.
+On Thursday, she’d gone to Professor Lacer and told him she remained uncomfortable with the idea of him casting spells on her and asked if it was absolutely necessary.

 “But I still don’t understand what you’re hoping to find.
 Do you think this boon will somehow lead back to her?”

 “That would be a pleasant surprise, but I very much doubt it.
-No, I am looking to understand more about how her mind works.
+No, I am looking to decipher more about how she thinks.
 Magic always carries the signature of the caster, and even more so of its creator.
-Perhaps I will be able to discern something about her background based on the things she thought to ward against, and the ways she implemented those defenses.
-I could find hints about where she was trained as a sorcerer, or the culture she grew up in, or even just how her mind works in general.
+Perhaps I will discern something about her background based on the things she thought to ward against, and the ways she implemented those defenses.
+I could find hints about where she was trained as a sorcerer, or the culture she grew up in, or even just how her mind works.
 Does she prefer misdirection or complex traps?
 Does she lean toward punishing aggression directly or circling around to attack from behind?
-Did she leave any strange loopholes or responses in this boon that are meant to hint at her purpose more directly, for the right person?”
+Did she leave any strange loopholes or responses in this boon that are meant to hint at her purpose more directly, to the right person?”

-Hearing this was a significant relief, though she was somewhat disappointed that her mentor’s willingness to respect her boundaries only extended to this point.
+This was a significant relief, though Sebastien was disappointed that her mentor’s willingness to respect her boundaries only extended to this point.
 After all, he didn’t seem to believe that Sebastien was in danger from the ward, and yet he still insisted on something he knew she didn’t want.

-She’d gone back to Oliver, and he agreed, reluctantly, that the risk was worth it, if they were prepared.
-If Lacer tried to have her arrested, Oliver would have a team standing by to rescue her on the way to Harrow Hill.
+He reluctantly agreed that taking a risk to remain at the University was worth it, if they were prepared.
+If Professor Lacer tried to have her arrested, Oliver would have a team standing by to rescue her on the way to Harrow Hill.
 No one Oliver could hire was a match for Thaddeus Lacer, but they could probably overcome a team of coppers.
 If that failed, he would have someone impersonate the Raven Queen while Sebastien was confined to help keep her identities separate.
-She’d even practiced acting believably ignorant—innocent—in front of a mirror, and tried to come up with some reasonable lies.
+She’d even practiced acting believably innocent in front of a mirror while trying to come up with some reasonable lies.

-She had even more bracelets ready to snap at a moment’s notice, each connected to Oliver and with their own meaning.
-She had her hidden stunning wand and disintegration artifact, as well as a range of paper spell arrays neatly arranged in her bag and ready to go.
-A range of useful potions and philtres were arranged in individual bands inside one of the compartments in her bag, and she had memorized their locations and practiced retrieving the correct one using feel alone.
-She had Professor Lacer’s Conduit attached to her pocket watch, and the black sapphire in her hidden holster, pressed against the skin of her side.
-She’d even added a second space in her holster for the beast core Tanya had given her on the night of the Aberrant incident, again with a tapered leather covering so the exact details of what was hidden under her shirt couldn’t be easily felt.
+She wore even more alarm bracelets and a toe ring, each connected to Oliver and with a particular meaning.
+Her hidden stunning wand and disintegration artifact, as well as a range of paper spell arrays, were neatly filed in her bag and ready to go.
+She’d arranged useful potions and philtres in individual bands, their locations thoroughly memorized as she practiced retrieving the correct one using touch alone.
+She had Professor Lacer’s Conduit attached to her pocket watch and the black sapphire in her hidden holster.
 If Professor Lacer asked her to take off her clothes, she would refuse, and was even prepared to fake a panic attack.
 Surely that would be enough to stop him.

-She had speculated that even if Professor Lacer noticed anything incriminating while examining the divination diverting ward, he might not immediately realize the full implications or become hostile, which gave her the element of surprise.
-Even if all that failed, which was unfortunately likely when going up against a man as powerful, insightful, and starkly intelligent as Thaddeus Lacer, things still had a chance of working out.
-He might be reasoned with.
+Even if Professor Lacer noticed anything incriminating while examining the divination diverting ward, he might not immediately realize the full implications or become hostile, which gave her the element of surprise.
+Even if all that failed, which was unfortunately likely when going up against a man as powerful, insightful, and starkly intelligent as Thaddeus Lacer, he might still be reasoned with.

-Now, halfway through Professor Lacer’s examination, Sebastien felt that their worry had been mostly unnecessary.
-Lacer had explained all the spells he was planning to use when she arrived that morning, and there were none she felt would be dangerous—just various forms of divination, some with a little twist from the standard application.
+Now, halfway through Professor Lacer’s examination, Sebastien felt that all their preparation and worrying had been mostly unnecessary.
+The whole process was quite anticlimactic.
+He had explained all the spells he was planning to use when she arrived that morning, and there were none she thought would be dangerous—just various forms of divination, some with a twist on the standard application.

 “Do you feel anything?” the man asked her, frowning down at the crystal ball in front of him, which was as cloudy as ever.